Safety Data Sheets Give Information On

 Who writes them

 If you're an employer, you're legally required to keep current SDSs for every hazardous chemical in your workplace.
-Day to day, accessible.
-Not locked in a manager's office.
+Accessible.
+Day to day, not locked in a manager's office.
 Not on a server that requires three logins.
 Accessible means a worker can reach it in seconds — during a spill, a splash, or a fire.

 Why It Matters / Why People Care